Skip to content

 @is_virtual_environment

-def install_dependencies(self, requirements_file: Path | None = None, types: list[str] | None = None) -> None:
+def install_dependencies(self, types: list[str] | None = None) -> None:

 """

-A method that installs Python dependencies.
+A method that installs dependencies based on selected sources.

 """

-sources = self.resolver.get_strategy(types)
+sources = self.resolver.discover_sources()

 if not sources:

-message = 'No dependency files found (requirements.txt or pyproject.toml)'
+message = 'No dependency sources found'

 self.notification.warning_text(message)